 If I were to describe my initial few days in Calangute, North Goa, in one sentence, I’d agree with what lonely planet has written in their guidebook’s cover page “Where the beach meets the bazaar”.
 But that wouldn’t make any sense, if I think of my last few days at Kakolem Beach, in South Goa.

 Because the entire (Kakolem) beach had only one tourist lodge, one eating-point, and the nearest market was some 5 kilometres away.

 The point here is, Goa can be confusing, and can give you a completely different experience, depending on where you decided to stay at first place.

 So how to choose the ideal beach as per your taste?
 Well, the best way to do that is by understanding the everlasting conundrum of North Goa vs South Goa.
 So let’s start with…

 North Goa Vs South Goa

-Generally speaking South Goa is quieter and newly developed, whereas North Goa is lot densely populated and action packed.
+If generally speaking, South Goa is quieter and newly developed, whereas North Goa is lot densely populated and action-packed.
 Go to North, if you’re looking for the best nightlife, moon beach raves, hippie-run crazy markets, and a lot more noise.
-South, on the contrary is quieter and mainly interests those who want to listen to the waves and experience the luxury of beach-side resorts.
+South, on the contrary, is quieter and mainly interests those who want to listen to the waves and experience the luxury of beach-side resorts.

-Though you can find some quiet beaches in North Goa as well – including the most popular Vagator Beach, located in the northern end of Goa, but the problem with North Goa is, here you don’t find a series of quiet beaches, unlike in the South, and this limits you movement.
+Though you can find some quiet beaches in the north Goa as well – including the most popular Vagator Beach, located in the northern end of Goa, the problem with north Goa is, in north Goa you don’t find a series of quiet beaches, unlike in the south Goa and this limits you movement.
 So if the idea is to have a long peaceful holiday experience, and explore the ocean of tranquility, I’d recommend you to head straight to the south.

-Other than beaches, visit south to find crumbling old forts, colourful villages, palm fringed paddy fields and white washed Portuguese churches.
-To my experience, scooter rides were moreover much fun on the empty, perfectly curved roads of south, as compared to the bustling and crazy streets in north.
+Other than beaches, visit south to find crumbling old forts, colourful villages, palm-fringed paddy fields and whitewashed Portuguese churches.
+In my experience, scooter rides were moreover much fun on the empty, perfectly curved roads of the south Goa, as compared to the bustling and crazy streets the in north Goa.

 So Where In South Goa?